Music of Newfoundland and Labrador: History

 During the 1800s, operas and musical theatre became popular.
-Charles Hutton was a well-known performer during the 1880s.
+Charles Hutton (musician) was a well-known performer during the 1880s.
 Some of these musicians, including Georgina Stirling, became known in Europe.
 In the early 20th century, vaudeville took the place of opera in Newfoundland.
 Satirist John Burke was a noted vaudeville composer and performer of that era.

 Outside influences

 Beginning in 1921, music from outside of the region became popular, especially after the advent of films with sound and the popularization of cowboy movies.
 Among the province's noted country musicians was Harry Martin.

-During the 1920s and 1930s jazz and country music arrived in Newfoundland and Labrador, both through local dance bands, radio broadcasts and phonograph records.
+During the 1920s and 1930s, jazz and country music arrived in Newfoundland and Labrador, both through local dance bands, radio broadcasts and phonograph records.
 These outside musical influences were followed in the 1950s and 1960s by R&B and rock and roll.
 Because of the presence of US military bases, including Pepperrell Air Force Base, locals were exposed to mainstream US radio artists in which were not played on local radio.
 The American radio station VOUS (Voice of the United States) also broadcast out of St. John's, bringing American popular culture to both the soldiers and the Newfoundlanders.

 Modern era

 In the modern era, many people worked to preserve the province's musical heritage.
 They focused on traditional songs, but also popularized modern tunes in a traditional style, for example Otto Kelland's 1947 composition "Let Me Fish Off Cape St. Mary's".
 The first hit from a native performer was 1943's "Squid-Jiggin' Ground" by Art Scammell.
 Radio programs such as Irene B. Mellon and The Big Six, the television shows All Around The Circle (1964) and Ryan's Fancy, collections such as Gerald S. Doyle's Old Time Songs and Poetry of Newfoundland, musicians including accordionists Ray Walsh, Wilf Doyle, Omar Blondahl, John White and the McNulty family (musicians), and scholars including Maud Karpeles also contributed to the preservation of Newfoundland and Labrador music.

-Expatriates in Ontario, including Harry Hibbs and Dick Nolan also became well-known.
+Expatriates in Ontario, including Harry Hibbs and Dick Nolan also became well known.
 In the late 1970s and early 1980s, a roots revival led by the bands Ryan's Fancy, Figgy Duff and The Wonderful Grand Band achieved mainstream success in Newfoundland.
 Other traditional performers to rise to prominence in this period included Anita Best, Kelly Russell, Jim Payne, Émile Benoît, Rufus Guinchard, The Bay Boys and Minnie White.

 In the 1980s and 1990s, traditional Newfoundland music's popularity dwindled, though rock, punk, heavy metal, blues and other styles developed their own scenes in the region.
 The province's first punk band Da Slyme formed in 1977.
 The Newfoundland Symphony Orchestra rose to prominence in this period, and jazz performers such as the Jeff Johnston Trio were also well known.
 In the early 1990s, Young Saints and Thomas Trio and the Red Albino became the first mainstream popular music bands from the province to attract attention outside the province.